ThomasQTruong/VeryScuffedCobblemonBreeding/README.md

 My attempt to create a scuffed Cobblemon "breeding" for my friends and I to use.
 - It is an instant breeding system with a 5 minute default cooldown.
 - Can only breed Cobblemons from your PC.
+- Single player cooldown has a slight issue.
+  - If you rejoin, you are instantly out of cooldown.
+    - Cheat at your own will.
 - Tries to mimic the actual breeding system.
   - Can breed using ditto, self, or same egg groups.
     - Offspring will be the same as the mother.